-The entire archipelago harbours a population of 200,000, of which roughly 60,000 people reside on the main island of Alor.
+The archipelago harbours a population of 200,000, of which roughly 60,000 people reside on the main island of Alor.
 Dutch settlers fixed local rajas in the coastal areas after 1908 but were unable to penetrate the interior with its notorious fierce head-hunters up until as late as the 1950s.

-The deep channels in the Alor archipelago make up part of the migratory route for many types of whales and the underwater landscape features breath-taking walls and coral gardens occupied by large schools of fish.
+The deep channels in the Alor archipelago make up part of the migratory route for many types of whales and the underwater landscape features stunning walls and coral gardens occupied by large schools of fish.

 These waters are notorious for powerful currents, particularly in the narrow straits between Pantar, Alor and Lembata, attracting predators such as hammerhead sharks from the deep.
 From fascinating macro diving to colourful reefs and schooling pelagic fish, Alor has plenty to offer.
 Conditions here are also excellent for fishing for the likes of Spanish mackerel, dogtooth and yellow fin tuna among many other deep-sea game fish.

 The Alor archipelago is accessed through Maumere or Alor airports.
 Upon arrival at the airport, your yacht’s crew will collect you for a short 25-minute drive to the harbour.